 So let’s dig a little deeper into this one.

 Let’s start with the rock quality.
 Tonsai has been a world-famous climbing destination for decades now.
-This has came with its own set of negatives, most notably being the ridiculous level of polish seen on some of the most popular routes.
+This has come with its own set of negatives, most notably being the ridiculous level of polish seen on some of the most popular routes.
 There are some routes where the once off-white limestone has now turned to black with shoe rubber.
 This is an unfortunate and inevitable consequence of traffic.